 Yes, the flowers of the species Lilac or Syringa spp. (the common species is vulgaris) are edible.

 Lilacs were originally brought to North America by European immigrants and can now be found growing wild in abandoned lots and old gardens.
 If you don’t have lilacs growing in your own yard you can forage for them in said abandoned areas or if you see them in a neighbor’s yard it never hurts to ask if you can clip a small bouquet.
 If you do the latter it is nice to offer payment to the owners.
 Remember that when you clip off lilacs you are pruning them so only take a few stems from each plant.
-Be mindful of where you are foraging that the area has not been sprayed with pesticides or is in the path of roadway water runoff.
+Be mindful of where you are foraging and that the area has not been sprayed with pesticides or is in the path of water runoff from roadways.

 Lilac cordial will last about 4 weeks bottled and refrigerated.